-Colleton County Fire-Rescue Emergency Management Division's Emergency Operations Plan has been reviewed and updated in accordance with the provisions of State Regulation 58-101.
-The printing dated January 31, 2020 replaces any previously published Colleton County Emergency Operations Plans.
+Colleton County Fire-Rescue Emergency Management Division's Emergency Operations Plan has been reviewed and updated in accordance with the provisions of SC State Regulation 58-101.
+The printing dated January 31, 2021 replaces any previously published Colleton County Emergency Operations Plans.
 This plan is effective for planning purposes upon receipt and will be activated by the Colleton County Administrator as required by events.
-This plan has been updated to reflect guidelines as identified in the National Response Framework.
+This plan has been updated to reflect guidelines as identified in the National Response Framework (NRF) and the National Disaster Recovery Framework (NDRF).

-Griffin, Administrator

-Barry W. McRoy, Fire-Rescue Chief
+Keyin Griffin, Colleton County Administrator Barry W. McRoy, Fire-Rescue Chief

-31 - Jun - 2020
+31 - Jan - 2021 31-Jun - 2021 Date